 Running, Lambourne says, “is just a way to escape, be in nature and have some time to yourself, almost like a meditation.”
 Or if you’re looking to socialize, the shop hosts two group runs per week and is also hosting various organized runs — a great way to stretch those goals.
 “There’s a big sense of community you can get involved with,” he says.

 There’s no better running community than Eugene, Oregon’s legendary TrackTown USA.
-Home of the U.S. Olympic Team Trials in Track & Field this past June, Eugene is chock-full of accessible urban and forested trails with big payoffs.
+Adopted home of the legendary Steve “Pre” Prefontaine, Eugene is chock-full of accessible urban and forested trails with big payoffs.
 Dustin Pearce, owner of Run Hub Northwest in Eugene, gets asked about his favorite local trails so often that he’s posted a handy map and guide to 18 of them on his store website.
-His top recommendations include the Ridgeline Trail System (4 to13 miles), with moderate to challenging inclines.
+His top recommendations include the Ridgeline Trail System (4 to 13 miles), with moderate to challenging inclines.
 For epic views of the Willamette Valley and beyond, head to the Main Summit Trail or the less-crowded West Trail to the summit of Spencer Butte.
 Pearce’s personal favorite, he says, is Mount Pisgah Arboretum, which presents lots of options including an 8-mile scenic and flat jaunt if you aren’t wanting to go to the summit.
 Bring a map or a friend familiar with the routes, as well as cash or credit card for the parking fee.

 The third destination-worthy run Pearce recommends is the McKenzie River Trail, just over an hour east of Eugene along the McKenzie River Scenic Byway.
 The 26-mile National Recreation Trail — open to all users — escaped heavy damage from the recent Holiday Farm wildfire.
 Stopping into local businesses for a slice of pie or a cup of coffee is a great way to show your love to the McKenzie River area.
-If you’d like to run the entire trail with support, consider signing up for the annual McKenzie River Trail Run, Oregon’s oldest ultramarathon, set for Sept.
-11, 2021.
+If you’d like to run the entire trail with support, consider signing up for the annual McKenzie River Trail Run, Oregon’s oldest ultramarathon.

 “I think people are ready to get out and do things,” Pearce says of the number of runners looking to get out in nature.
 “During the pandemic, running stores were able to thrive because people weren’t able to do a whole lot else.”